jblimn/opic/Self-Introduction.md

 Hi, I'm Ryan.
 (um..)
 I don't really know what to tell you about myself.
-But (Uh), these days I absolutely love coffee.
+(Uh..
+OK, Here we go), these days I absolutely love coffee.
 I can't get enough of it.
 (U know) I woke up, I drank some coffee.
 Just before this test, I drank some coffee.
 And right after the test, I'm sure u can guess what I will do.